zigamedved/Natural-Language-Processing/README.md

 to develop conventional algorithms to perform the needed tasks.
 - This property makes ML
 the perfect tool for our work on the second assignment, as it would be impossible to hardcode a solution that would accurately detect all(or even most) fake news articles.

+There are 2 files in this repo, I would advise you to first check the ipynb and then if you want to change the code, use the other file as a starting point.